Flock: A Low-Cost Streaming Query Engine on FaaS Platforms: Function Templates

 (1) \emph{Cloud Context Initialization.} \texttt{INIT} (line 5) is a synchronization primitive for running a one-time global initialization.
 The given closure \texttt{ctx\_fn} (line 9-14) is used to deserialize environment variables into cloud context, and it will be run if \texttt{call\_once} (line 15) is used for the first time; otherwise, the routine will not be invoked.
 Private data that is only used per invocation should be defined within the handler.
 Global variables such as \texttt{CLOUD\_CONTEXT} retain their value between invocations in the same execution environment.
 As a result, the cloud context is only initialized once throughout the lifetime of the instance, and future invocations reuse the resolved static context. \texttt{arena} (line 11 and 23) is a type of global resource that are created during initialization stays in memory between invocations, allowing the handler to collect states across invocations.
 We explain it in more details in Section~\ref{subsubsec:arena}.

 (2) \emph{Data Preparation.} The function essentially receives the payload in JSON format from the HTTP request's body, computes the result, and either returns it to the client or forwards it to the next functions as HTTP requests.
-When the runtime receives an event, it passes the event (line 22) to the function handler. \flock leverages Apache Arrow~\cite{arrow-rs} to save streaming data (line 24) in the in-memory columnar format to maximize cache locality, pipelining and SIMD instructions on modern CPUs.
+When the runtime receives an event (line 22), it passes the event to the function handler. \flock leverages Apache Arrow~\cite{arrow-rs} to save streaming data (line 24) in the in-memory columnar format to maximize cache locality, pipelining and SIMD instructions on modern CPUs.
 In the case of the function associated with the aggregate operation, such as \texttt{HashAggregateExec}, \flock uses \texttt{Arena} to collect all data partitions before being given to the embedded query engine in the current function.
 More details are described in Section~\ref{subsubsec:arena}.

 (3) \emph{Query Execution.} The function includes Arrow DataFusion~\cite{arrow-datafusion}, an in-memory query engine that provides both a DataFrame and SQL API for querying CSV, Parquet, and in-memory data.
-DataFusion leverages the Arrow compute kernels for vectorized query processing.
+DataFusion leverages the Arrow~\cite{arrow-rs} compute kernels for vectorized query processing.
 All rows with a particular grouping key are in the same partitions, such as the case with hash repartitioning on the group keys.
 Data partitions are processed in parallel in the cloud function (line 26).

 (4) \emph{Next Function Invocations.} Following the execution of the query stage in the current function, the output is placed into the next function invocation's payload (see \texttt{invoke()} in Figure~\ref{template_spec}), and finally, a synchronous or asynchronous invocation (line 27) is made to make distributed dataflow possible.
 The implicit invocation chain is analogous to functional programming.
-More complex data shuffling are described in detail in Section~\ref{subsubsec:shuffling}.
+More complex data shuffling are described in detail in Section~\ref{subsubsec:shuffling}. \lstset{language=Rust, breaklines=true, style=boxed, basicstyle={ \ttfamily}, frame=none, backgroundcolor=, numberstyle= , }